Alpine Skiing — Targeting Pyeongchang 2018

 Combined with his fourth place Super-G finish in Torino 2006, the Olympic podium has proved both elusive and worthy of the pursuit.

-As a father of three beautiful girls – Logann, Leni and Marlo – Erik, and his wife Karen, will look to juggle a busy ski schedule with an active family life and some sleep.
+As a father of four beautiful girls – Logann, Leni, Marlo and Maude – Erik, and his wife Karen, will look to juggle a busy ski schedule with an active family life and some sleep.

 In 2017, Erik reasserted his will on the world of alpine skiing.